PrisonTeam/Prison/knownissues_v3.2.x.md

       * skipResetBypassThreshold - int - number of *skips* before a forced reset.
       * skipResetBypassCount - transient - int - counts the number of times a reset is skipped.
 This is transient value and is never saved.

+* **Obsolete: New block handling system - put on hold** -= Using XMaterial so this is covered, except for possibility of custom blocks =-

+Current system is based upon enumerations which are static and may not reflect the actual run time environment.
+Prison is compiled with 1.9.4, but yet the list may not include all blocks for all versions of bukkit/spigot/minecraft

+If the new block handling system gets all blocks from org.bukkit.Material.values(), then it should reflect what's available on the server version that is running.
+If the server owner decides to upgrade, or down grade, their server version, then they will be responsible for "correcting" any block name that is no longer supported.
+This would be the negative for such a system

+The benefits would be less to manage within prison; attitude of do what you want to do, instead of micro managing the list of blocks.
+Dynamic to support newest blocks available on minecraft/bukkit/spigot, or another platform.
+Ability to pickup custom blocks if they have been injected in to the Material enumeration

+Currently there is a HUGE problem.
+Upon testing, I have determined that although a block exists within the server's org.bukkit.Material enum, Prison cannot select it.
+I do not know why.
+It could be related to the fact that prison is built with Gradle using spigot v1.9.4 and that imposes restrictions upon what enumerations can be accessed at runtime?
+That makes no sense since no artifacts of org.bukkit.Material should be carried over outside of the compile time instance.
+Until this issue can be addressed, there will be no work around or implmentation.

+* **Obsolete: Block Types for Specific Versions of Minecraft** -= Using XMaterial going forward =-
+Add in support for the loss of magic values, and also provide for newer block types too.
+Basically have a minecraft version selector that can tailor the list of available block types that can be used, based upon the minecraft version that is running